wildwinter/Ink-Tester/README.md

     This help!

 ## Releases
 You can find releases for various platforms [here](https://github.com/wildwinter/Ink-Tester/releases ).

+## FAQ
+**What kind of lines are shown?**

+All printable text lines should be shown.
+Note that means choices that only consist of hidden content won't be in the spreadsheet e.g.
+`* [Choose This Line]`
+won't be on the spreadsheet, but
+`* Choose This Line`
+will be.

 ## Caveats
 This isn't very complicated or sophisticated, so your mileage may vary!